My 2020: Emily Chappell

 “I feel a strange sort of sadness,” I texted to a friend.
 “Like I’m saying goodbye to the world for a really long time, and it might not be the same when we come out of the bunker.”

 For the last few years I’ve been travelling almost constantly, for races and press trips, to give talks and speak on panels, to run workshops and lead rides.
-Exhausting though it often is, I’ve loved it, and one of the many small benefits has been getting to know the UK the way most people know their neighbourhood: finding shortcuts along its lanes and bridleways; nurturing friendships in its towns and cities.
+Exhausting though it often is, I’ve loved it, and one of the many benefits has been getting to know the UK the way most people know their neighbourhood: finding shortcuts along its lanes and bridleways; nurturing friendships in its towns and cities.

-I had Prince’s Street to myself that bright, ominous morning – unlike when I’d been Christmas shopping here as a child, or celebrated Hogmanay in my twenties, or ground to a triumphant halt at the Scott Monument after cycling up from London.
+I had Prince’s Street to myself that bright, ominous morning – unlike when I’d been Christmas shopping here as a child, or celebrated Hogmanay in my 20s, or ground to a triumphant halt at the Scott Monument after cycling up from London.
 Nothing would be the same after this, I melancholically told myself.
 My life of carefree travel was coming to an end.

 The habit of being elsewhere was harder to kick than I’d expected.
 It was only now, grounded by a pandemic, that I began to settle into my new home